 - Dockerhub - The platform that hosts docker images.

-The electronic research administration is program created by the National Institute of Health with the goal of providing electronic systems support to manage the receipt, processing, review, award, and monitoring of grant funds for the purpose of increasing life expectancy and reducing the burdens of illness and disability by facilitating the funding of medical research.
+The Electronic Research Administration is a program created by the National Institute of Health.
+Their goal is to provide electronic systems support to manage the receipt, processing, review, award, and monitoring of grant funds to increase life expectancy and reduce the burdens of illness and disability by facilitating funding of medical research.

 The FAIR principles are a set of guidelines for creating and curating data in a way that maximizes its machine-actionability with minimal human intervention.
-The acronym FAIR stands for findability, accessibility, interoperability, and reusability, and FAIR data is data that adheres to these principles.
+The acronym FAIR stands for findability, accessibility, interoperability, and reusability, and FAIR data are data that adhere to these principles.

 The Global Alliance for Genomics and Health (GA4GH) is a policy-framing and technical standards-setting organization, seeking to enable responsible genomic data sharing within a human rights framework.

-The Google Cloud Platform is a suite of cloud computing services that includes a variety of functions for storage and various types of computation.
-Terra's compute resources primarily run on the Google Cloud infrastructure, although other vendors may also be supported.
-Some of the features associated with GCP are listed below:
+Google Cloud is a suite of cloud-computing services that includes a variety of functions for storage and various types of computation.
+The compute resources of Terra primarily run on the Google Cloud infrastructure, although other vendors may also be supported.
+Some of the features associated with Google Cloud are listed below:

 gcloud - The gcloud package is a set of command line tools (also sometimes referred to as a command-line interface aka CLI) used to create and manage Google Cloud resources.

-GCP console - The Google Cloud Console is a web-based user interface that allows easy access to all of your GCP projects, news and documentation, all GCP APIs, and access to the Google Cloud Shell.
+>Google Cloud console - The Google Cloud Console is a web-based user interface that allows easy access to all of your Google Cloud projects, news and documentation, all Google Cloud APIs, and access to the Google Cloud Shell.

-GCP project - A GCP project is a set of configuration settings that define how an app like Terra interacts with Google services and what resources it uses.
-A GCP project can give access to multiple users, be linked to billing resources, and be linked to resources on Terra.
+Google project - A Google project is a set of configuration settings that define how an app like Terra interacts with Google services and what resources it uses.
+A Google Cloud project can give access to multiple users, be linked to billing resources, and to resources on Terra.

-Google buckets - A bucket is simply a storage location in GCP.
-Everything you store in Google's cloud storage is contained in a "bucket".
-This article on key terms in the GCP documentation explains a lot about buckets and how they relate to other concepts in GCP.
+Google buckets - A bucket is simply a storage location in Google Cloud.
+Everything you store in Google cloud storage is contained in a "bucket".
+This article on key terms in the Google Cloud documentation explains a lot about buckets and how they relate to other concepts in Google Cloud.

-Google Cloud SDK - Google Cloud SDK is a set of tools that allows one to manage GCP resources such as projects, billing, and storage.
-It includes packages like gcloud and gsutil, which are packages that include command-line tools for doing things like creating GCP projects and shuttling data between locations.
+Google Cloud SDK - Google Cloud SDK is a set of tools that enables management of Google Cloud resources such as projects, billing, and storage.
+It includes packages like gcloud and gsutil, which are packages that include command-line tools for doing things like creating Google Cloud projects and shuttling data between locations.

-Google cloud shell - The Google Cloud Shell is a lightweight interactive environment hosted on GCP that allows you to quickly and easily try out GCP functionality.
-It is a free-of-charge virtual machine with 1 CPU core and 5 GB of memory that you can spin up by just clicking the terminal icon while you're in the GCP console.
+Google cloud shell - The Google Cloud Shell is a lightweight interactive environment hosted on Google Cloud that allows you to quickly and easily try out Google Cloud functionality.
+It is a free-of-charge virtual machine with 1 CPU core and 5 GB of memory that you can spin up by just clicking the terminal icon while you're in the Google Cloud console.

 gsutil - gsutil is a package of command line tools that is part of Cloud SDK and is useful for a variety of functions related to Google Cloud storage.
 You can use gsutil to do things like create and delete buckets, as well as download, upload, delete, move, and rename objects within those buckets.